koryz22/gc-data-system/README.md

 3. Efficient coding and keeping an organized workspace
 4. Using React props and hooks

 These were only a few of the obstacles I had to overcome.
 But, powering through this project helped me learn a lot about general web development, ReactJS, HTML, and CSS.
-I was also able to becoming more comfortable with reading documentations, tracking progress with git, study standard React practices (ex: constructing specific components), page routing, and how to use hooks to create a responsive webpage for the first time.
+I was also able to become more comfortable with reading documentations, tracking progress with git, study standard React practices (ex: constructing specific components), page routing, and how to use hooks to create a responsive webpage for the first time.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~